top of page

 Final Thoughts

-A weekend in Gothenburg works so incredibly well because the city is the exact right scale for a toddler.
+Personally I would recommend a week in Gothenburg to take it all in but it also works as a long weekend trip for families.
 It is large enough to have brilliant variety, but small enough to easily cover in two days without spending half your holiday sitting in transit.
 It is one of the easiest, most underrated Scandinavian city breaks available.

 For absolutely everything else you can do in the city, read our Top 10 Things to Do in Gothenburg with Kids: A Local’s Guide